HMS Afridi (1907): Construction and design

 HMS Afridi was ordered from Armstrong Whitworth in September 1905, one of five Tribal-class destroyers ordered for the Royal Navy as part of the 1905–06 shipbuilding programme.
 Design of the ships was left to the builders, with the Admiralty only laying down loose requirements, although the builder's designs did need to be approved by the Director of Naval Construction before orders were placed.
 The destroyers were required to reach 33 kn, and have a range of 1500 nmi at cruising speed and an endurance of eight hours at full speed.
 The ships were required to be powered by steam turbines, with cruising turbines fitted to improve range, fed by oil-fired boilers.
 Freeboard was to be at least 15 ft 6 in at the ship's bow.
-Armament was two be three 12-pounder (3-inch, 76 mm) guns, with the older 12 cwt gun chosen to save money, and two 18 in (450 mm) torpedo tubes.
+Armament was to be three 12-pounder (3-inch, 76 mm) guns, with the older 12 cwt gun chosen to save money, and two 18 in (450 mm) torpedo tubes.
 It was realised during construction that the armament of the Tribals was too light, with the two ships ordered as part of the 1906–07 programme being armed with two 4-inch (102 mm) guns.
 In October 1908, it was decided to strengthen the armament of the first five Tribals, including Afridi, by adding another two 12-pounder guns.
 This was done to Afridi prior to acceptance by the Royal Navy.

 Armstrong's design used five Yarrow water-tube boilers to feed steam turbines supplied by the Parsons Marine Steam Turbine Company rated at 14250 shp.
 These drove three propeller shafts, with one propeller per shaft.
 Three short funnels were fitted.
 The two forward 12-pounder guns were mounted side-by-side on the ship's forecastle, with the third gun aft.
 Two spare torpedoes were carried.

 Afridi was laid down at Armstrong's Elswick shipyard in August 1906 and was launched on 8 May 1907.
 The ship's trials were troublesome, with propeller and turbine problems being encountered, with poor weather and industrial action causing delays.
 She finally met her contract speed during February 1909, when a speed of 33.25 kn was reached, although this required forcing the ship's engines to give 21000 shp.